MiraLee251/MiraLee251/README.md

-- 👋 'Hi, I'm Miracle Lee, a sophomore at the University of Washington pursuing a BS in Computer Science with a minor in Business Administration.'
+- 👋 'Hi, I'm Miracle Lee, a student at the University of Washington pursuing a BS in Computer Science.'
 - 📫 'ml284@uw.edu'

 <!---